 There are two ways that a motorcyclist can get their endorsement:

 - Pass the knowledge and riding skills test at an approved motorcycle training school.
 Once you pass the knowledge test, you may apply for an instruction permit.
 After you pass the knowledge and riding tests, you may bring your score sheet to any driver licensing office within one year of passing the test to get your motorcycle endorsement.

 - Complete and pass a motorcycle safety course at an approved motorcycle training school.

 Motorcyclists have more strict regulations to comply with than drivers do.
 These regulations include: motorcycle endorsement, use of legally-approved helmets, required eye protection and helmet use, maximum handle height, maximum volume, and random, periodic safety inspections.
 Riders are allowed to side two abreast, however lane splitting with a motor vehicle is prohibited.

 Call For A Free Consultation

-If you are ever in a motorcycle accident, it is important to understand your legal rights before you try to negotiate a settlement with the insurance companies.
+If you or a loved one are ever injured a motorcycle accident, it is important to understand your legal rights before you try to negotiate a settlement with the insurance companies.
 In fact, it may be in your best interests to consult with an experienced motorcycle accident lawyer before you speak to any insurance adjusters to make sure your rights are protected.

 The attorneys at Davis Law Group have decades of experience handling serious motorcycle accident claims and can help you better understand your legal rights, as well as whether you may benefit from hiring a lawyer.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to request a free legal consultation.